 Shim v.
 Buechel: Florida Courts Can Compel Turnover of Foreign Assets

-Any asset that a Florida judgment debtor owns or controls can be reached by a Florida court, regardless of where the asset is located.
+A Florida court can order a judgment debtor to turn over assets located anywhere in the world, including in foreign countries.
 The Florida Supreme Court established this rule unanimously in Shim v.
 Buechel, No. SC21-249 (Fla.
 May 26, 2022), holding that Florida Statutes § 56.29(6) authorizes trial courts to order debtors to act on assets located outside Florida.

-The decision resolved an eight-year conflict between Florida’s district courts and formally overruled Sargeant v.
+The decision resolved an eight-year conflict between Florida’s district courts.
+It formally overruled Sargeant v.
 Al-Saleh, 137 So.
 3d 432 (Fla.
 4th DCA 2014), which had held that Florida courts could not compel turnover of property in foreign jurisdictions.

 Speak With a Florida Asset Protection Attorney